Editor’s Note: Originally published on May 21, 2020, updated on Feb. 16, 2023.

 But if your item is already in Amazon’s warehouse and you’re just not happy with the quality of your images, you could also give the Amazon Imaging Service a go.
-For $50 to $150, you get at least 2 good quality images that are bound to be compliant with the guidelines.
+For $50 to $150, you get at least 2 compliant images.
+Note: Amazon owns the source files and you need permission to make any changes.

 Alternatively, you could also try the new Amazon Posts tool for free.
 It lets you create your own Instagram-like brand feed with custom text and images for mobile devices.
 Adlucent and Macarta have more information to share on the topic.

-Amazon’s Vine program is temporarily suspended, Adlucent say.
-When it reopens, you can enroll for free and give away products to vetted reviewers.
-But be sure to apply to Amazon Brand Registry is a tool that ena… More and have at least one ‘New’ FBA unit in stock and less than 30 product reviews.
+Amazon’s Early Reviewer Program is currently closed.
+So, you can’t get 1-5 reviews from vetted reviewers for $60 per SKU.
+But Amazon’s Vine program may let you enroll for free and give away products to vetted reviewers.
+Be sure to apply to Amazon Brand Registry is a tool that ena… More and have at least one ‘New’ FBA unit in stock and less than 30 product reviews.

-Until then, offer a few units to influencers, reviewers, and friends of friends.
+Meanwhile, offer a few units to influencers, reviewers, and friends of friends.
 But make sure to follow Amazon’s strict guidelines and policy on reviews.
-Factor in the manufacturing cost of these units, as well as any membership or travel costs for distributing these freebies.
+Factor in the manufacturing cost of these units, as well as any membership fees, trade show fees, or travel costs for distributing these freebies.

 Continuity is very important to Amazon sellers.
 Suspended listings and selling rights will throw a wrench in the works.
 Whenever you appeal a decision, you can expect not only a demand for a Plan of Action, but also delayed disbursements and withheld funds.